LucasRBA/Parking-project-DIO/README.md

    - Some validations to prevent the user not to provide crucial data, like null name and car model.

 #### Feel free to fork and add your own features to the project.

+#### To access the project in a live environment go to https://dio-java-project.herokuapp.com/swagger-ui.html, see the credentials in